walmartlabs/concord-website/docs/getting-started/processes.md

 # {{ page.title }}

-A process is represents an execution of a Concord project using one of the defined process definition and additional supplied resources.
+A process represents an execution of a Concord project using one of the defined process definitions and additional supplied resources.

 - [Structure](#structure)
 - [Project file](#project-file)